Chicago Illinois

 Oh yes indeed!

-Perhaps Henry Hobson Richardson doesn’t quite trust the living to take care of his crowning achievement, and feels the need to supervise, as well as deciding that his mansion is the perfect place to spend his after-life; a consolation which he can enjoy since he wasn’t able to oversee the actual creation of this unique building.
+Perhaps Henry Hobson Richardson doesn’t quite trust the living to take care of his crowning achievement, and feels the need to supervise.
+He may also have decided that his mansion is the perfect place to spend his afterlife; a consolation which he can enjoy since he wasn’t able to oversee the actual creation of this unique building.

 LOCATION